-One of the perks of joining the REI Co-op is that we get access to classes about hammocking, hiking, biking etc. This past weekend Bhavana and I signed up for a beginner's hike; the Hike and Hops at St. Michael's Farm Preserve.
+One of the perks of joining the REI Co-op is that we get access to hammocking, hiking, biking courses etc. This past weekend Bhavana and I signed up for a beginner's hike, the Hike and Hops at St. Michael's Farm Preserve.
 The Lawrenceville REI Co-op organised this hike.
 When we awoke that morning, Bhavna and I were sure REI would cancel the walk.
 It had rained the night before, and the warmer air temp was melting the snow.
 We expected the trail would be too wet to hike.
 It was too wet but not so much to cancel the hike.
 We layered up and drove to the trailhead on Princeton Avenue to find a group of about eight people waiting in the parking lot.

 Some history on the property is provided by the D&R Greenway Land Trust.